Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Proposed Detector with Time-encoded Overshoot

+The proof is given in Appendix.
+From \eqref{eq:delta}, we can rephrase the condition for the order-1 asymptotic optimality as $\Delta\to\infty$ at a rate slower than $|\log \gamma_i|$ since $\tanh\left(\frac{\Delta}{2}\right)\in(0,1)$ for $\Delta>0$ and $\sum_{k=1}^K |\Exp_i[L_1^k]|\not=0$ in a nontrivial case.
+In particular, with a finite time resolution, the quantization errors $|\lambda_m-\hat{\lambda}_m|$ accumulate without bound in time [cf. \eqref{eq:up_finite}], i.e., $|L_t-\hat{L}_t| \to\infty$ as $t\to\infty$.
+Sending less and less messages (i.e., larger and larger $\Delta$) asymptotically helps us control this error accumulation.
+On the other hand, too low message rate (i.e., too large $\Delta$) causes lack of information at the FC, which also degrades the asymptotic average detection delay performance.
+Hence, there is a trade-off in selecting the sampling threshold $\Delta$ when the time resolution is finite.
+The first part of Theorem \ref{thm:finite} gives the guidelines for setting $\Delta$ to achieve the order-1 asymptotic optimality.

-Note that a higher order implies a stronger type of asymptotic optimality, i.e., order-3 $\Rightarrow$ order-2 $\Rightarrow$ order-1, where $\Rightarrow$ means ``implies".
-Order-1 asymptotic optimality is the most commonly used type in the literature, but also the weakest type.
-The average detection delay of an order-1 scheme can diverge from that of the optimal scheme.
-On the other hand, under order-2 and order-3 optimality the average detection delay remains parallel and converges to that of the optimal scheme, respectively.
-Order-3 asymptotic optimality is extremely rare in the sequential analysis literature, and corresponds to schemes that are considered as optimum \emph{per se} for all practical purposes.
+The second part of Theorem \ref{thm:finite} says that an ever increasing time resolution, i.e., bandwidth, is needed for the order-2 asymptotic optimality.
+The minimum convergence rate is also specified.
+Fortunately, a UWB system can easily meet such a requirement for practical purposes where a limited range of target error probabilities are of interest. \ignore{Note that order-2 implies order-1, which is the most commonly used type in the literature, but also the weakest type.
+The average detection delay of an order-1 scheme can diverge from that of the optimal scheme, whereas under order-2 optimality the average detection delay remains parallel to that of the optimal scheme.}